punit2006/GENAI-MULTI-AGENT-CHATBOT/README.md

 # Groq AI Agent Chatbot (LangGraph + LangChain)

 A conversational AI chatbot built using **Groq API**, **LangChain**, **LangGraph**, and **Gradio** — fully runnable in **Google Colab**.
-This project is based on the architecture of *AIwithHassan’s FastAPI LangGraph chatbot*, restructured into a notebook-friendly format that requires no backend deployment.

 ***